Remember 1967 was created by Martin Firrell Company to mark the 50th anniversary of the 1967 Sexual Offences Act.

 The 1967 Act made it possible for gay and bisexual men in England and Wales to have sexual relationships without being automatically criminalised.
 Though far from perfect, the legislation constituted a major step on the road to LGBT+ equality in the UK.

 The six billboards in the series re-presented the ideas of 1960s activists that still warrant action today.
-All six billboards were black and white, just as newspapers and television were predominantly black and white in 1967.
+All six billboards were black and white, just as newspapers and television were black and white in 1967.

 Headlines were set in the typeface Univers Extra Black Extended first released in 1957 and popular with designers throughout the 1960s.

 Interpretation and background to the project were provided by mobile web at www.remember1967.com.

 Remember 1967 was developed with the support of Human Rights Campaigner Peter Tatchell.
 The project encouraged people to join the Peter Tatchell Foundation as a powerful and practical way of continuing the struggle for equality that was started by the radical thinkers of the 1960s.

 60s Gay and women's rights campaigners found they had a great deal in common.
 Both groups agreed that strictly defined gender roles - and in particular the concept of male gender traditionally associated with power, violence, suppression and domination - were the root cause of their collective oppression.